majkrzak/sp-sota-maps/readme.md

 ### Rendering map layers and other files

-All maps layers will be plotted and saved as PDF files.
+All map layers will be plotted and saved as PDF files.
 Besides that, TEX and other files will be generated.
-Output directory is specified by the `SOTA_OUTPUT` environment variable and defaults to `./output`.
+The output directory is specified by the `SOTA_OUTPUT` environment variable and defaults to `./output`.

-Additionally, OpenStreetMap Carto have to be present in `../openstreetmap-carto/` and  prepared according to: https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md
+Additionally, OpenStreetMap Carto has to be present in `../openstreetmap-carto/` and  prepared according to: https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md
 Poland OSM data is required: https://download.geofabrik.de/europe/poland-latest.osm.pbf

 To run the rendering process, execute the following: